buildingSMART/IFC4.3.x-development/code/README.md

 Different messages may be used to indicate deprecations.
 For example:

 ```
-> IFC4.3.0.0 DEPRECATION This attribute shall not be used for export, use property _Bar_ at _Pset_Foo_ instead.
+> IFC4.3.0.0 DEPRECATION This attribute shall not be used, use property _Bar_ at _Pset_Foo_ instead.
+> IFC4.3.0.0 DEPRECATION This attribute is deprecated and shall no longer be used.
+> IFC4.3.0.0 DEPRECATION This property shall not be used, use property _Bar_ at _Pset_Foo_ instead.
-> IFC4.3.0.0 DEPRECATION The Foobar property is deprecated and shall no longer be used.
+> IFC4.3.0.0 DEPRECATION This property is deprecated and shall no longer be used.
 ```

 To create a captioned figure, you can do this: